 “Moving mum into Honey Lane was absolutely the right and best decision.
 The team love her and she loves them.
 She is happier than she’s been in years.”

 Karen Dean, Home Manager comments: “I’m so pleased that Doris has thrived in our care.
-Moving into a care home is a big decision for families, but in cases like this, it has given Doris a new lease of life and enabled her daughter to re-connect with her mum.
-In my experience, person-centred dementia care can greatly improve to the lives of our residents and also their families.”
+Moving into a care home is a big decision, but in cases like this, it has given Doris a new lease of life and enabled her daughter to re-connect with her mum.
+In my experience, compassionate person-centred dementia care can greatly improve to the lives of our residents and also their families.”